Vegan Peanut Butter Cookies with Himalayan Tartary Buckwheat—Gluten-Free

 Vegan peanut butter cookies with Himalayan Tartary Buckwheat are nutrient-dense.

 The Himalayan Tartary Buckwheat in this recipe sports a rare molecular compound called 2-HOBA that regenerates cells.
+In fact HTB is so exceptionally rich it comes in multiple forms, including supplements and protein powder.

 Equipment